Dodgers-Rays rare wild-card era matchup of baseball’s best

 “Going to be a fun Series,” Bellinger said.

-Because of its superior record, Los Angeles has “home field advantage” when the neutral site Series starts Tuesday night in Arlington, Texas, and will bat last in Games 1 and 2, and then in 6 and 7, if necessary.
+Because of its superior record, Los Angeles has “home field advantage” when the neutral site Series starts in Arlington, Texas, and will bat last in Games 1 and 2, and then in 6 and 7, if necessary.

+“From the moment we that we were able to put a season together, once they figured out that COVID thing, everybody was expecting us to get to the World Series.
+We were expecting to get to the World Series,” said Kiké Hernández, who tied Game 7 with a pinch-hit home run in the sixth inning.

 About 11,000 fans will be allowed at Globe Life Field, the new home of the Texas Rangers with a retractable roof, for each game.